NickyMeuleman/scrapyard/book/README.md

 Cargo has some default settings for each, `dev` putting a bigger emphasis on faster builds, `release` optimizing the runtime performance of the code more, leading to longer build times.

-A corresponding `[profile.*]` section in `cargo.toml` is used to modify these defaults.
+A corresponding `[profile.*]` section in `Cargo.toml` is used to modify these defaults.
 If that section is missing completely, all default options will be used.

 For example, the following snipper sets the `opt-level` explicitly.
-The values specified in `cargo.toml` will take precedence over the defaults.
+The values specified in `Cargo.toml` will take precedence over the defaults.
 Here, the values happen to be the same ones as the default settings for this option.

 ```toml